Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_automanage/arc_automanage_custom_profiles/_index.md

   ![Scripts output](./07.png)

-  > **NOTE: For the script to work properly you must run this command from the deployment folder.
-The extra dot is due to the shell script having an _export_ function and needs to have the vars exported in the same shell session as the rest of the commands.**
+  > **Note:** For the script to work properly you must run this command from the deployment folder.
+The extra dot is due to the shell script having an _export_ function and needs to have the vars exported in the same shell session as the rest of the commands.

 - After the script has finished its run you will have Azure Automanage enabled.
 You should be able to see the Azure Arc-enabled Server under 'Automanage' with the Status set in 'In progress', after a few minutes it will change to Conformant.